Bedrock-Technology/uniiotx-querier/README.md

 run the command `go build -o uniiotx`.
 An executable file named 'uniiotx' should then appear in the `./app` directory.

 ## Run App
-After the Dune API key has been prepared and the app has been built into the `./app` directory, you can run the app from the `./app` directory with necessary flags using the following command.
+After the app has been built into the `./app` directory, you can run the app from the `./app` directory with necessary flags using the following command.

 ```